 To produce a winning business case, you’ll need a solid understanding of your competitive landscape, conclusive data, and a firm grasp of your business’ goals and metrics.

-Why should you establish a business case?
+How should you approach an NPD business case?

 When estimating the price of your product, first look into your category to see what your competitors are charging for similar products.
 This will help you to gauge where your product should fit, in comparison to the market.